systemjs/systemjs/README.md

 ### Promise Polyfill

 SystemJS relies on `Promise` being present in the environment.

+For the best performance in IE and older browsers, it is advisable to load [Bluebird](https://github.com/petkaantonov/bluebird) or [es6-promise](https://github.com/stefanpenner/es6-promise) before SystemJS.

-When this is not available it will send a request out to the `system-polyfills.js` file located in the dist folder which contains when.js.
+Otherwise, when Promise is not available, SystemJS will attempt to load the `system-polyfills.js` file located in the dist folder which contains the when.js Promise polyfill.

-Alternatively load your own Promise polyfill before SystemJS.

 ### NodeJS